This lab walks you through the steps to create a NAT Gateway and allow internet access to an Instance in a private subnet.

 Log into AWS Management Console.

-SSH and test the internet access from an instance in private subnet.
+Test the internet access from the Instance created inside the private subnet.